Water opossum: Aquatic adaptations

 The water opossum has several adaptations for its watery lifestyle.
 It has short, dense fur, which is water-repellent.
-The broad hindfeet are webbed and are used for propulsion through water, moving with alternate strokes.
+The broad hind feet are webbed and are used for propulsion through water, moving with alternate strokes.
 They are symmetrical as well, which distributes force equally along both borders of the webbing; this increases the efficiency of the water opossum's movement through the water.
 The water opossum's long tail also aids in swimming.

 Being a marsupial and at the same time an aquatic animal, the water opossum has evolved a way to protect its young while swimming.
 A strong ring of muscle makes the pouch (which opens to the rear) watertight, so the young remain dry, even when the mother is totally immersed in water.
 The male also has a pouch (although not as watertight as the female's), where he places his genitalia before swimming.
 This is thought to prevent them from becoming entangled in aquatic vegetation and is probably helpful in streamlining the animal as well.

 Reproduction

-Water opossums mate in December and a litter of 1-5 young is born 12 to 14 days later in the nest.
+Water opossums mate in December and a litter of 1–5 young is born 12 to 14 days later in the nest.
 By 22 days the offspring are beginning to show some fur, and by 40 days or so their eyes are open, their bodies protruding from the mother's pouch.
 At 48 days of age, the young opossums detach from the nipples, but they still nurse and sleep with the mother.

 Fossil record

 The water opossum seems to have a history dating as far back as to the Pliocene Epoch.
 The first Pliocene occurrences were recorded in 1902, 1906, and 1917 when two fragments of left mandibular ramus with alveoli (characterized as MACN 2464 and MACN 3515), as well as the fragment of the distal end of a humerus (MACN 3675) were collected near the city of Parani, Entre Rios Province, Argentina.
 The mandibular fossils, MACN 2464 and 3515 were known to be from the water opossum because their teeth were nearly indistinguishable from living populations of the organism in present day.
 Additionally, water opossum teeth are characteristically different from other didelphids, likely because they are the only semi-aquatic marsupials, making these teeth easy to identify.

 Holocene subfossil fragments of Chironectes have been discovered in São Paulo, Brazil.
-Also, there are fossil specimens from the late Pleistocene-Recent cave deposits in Minas Gerais, Brazil, as well as from the late Pliocene in Entre Ríos Province, Argentina.
+Also, there are fossil specimens from the late Pleistocene–recent cave deposits in Minas Gerais, Brazil, as well as from the late Pliocene in Entre Ríos Province, Argentina.